Configuring a pipeline

 Configuring processes and instances

 The table in the Processes and Instances pane lists the individual instances together with their CPU, Memory Usage, and Disk Usage.
+If an instance is currently not running, the corresponding columns display the icon.

 You can scale your Pipeline App by creating instances if it requires more memory or computation power.
 You can either increase the amount of instances that should run or order more memory per instance.

 Increasing the instances and memory usage affects your account.
 Check the service plans and our pricing model for detailed information.
 The pricing can be found in the marketplace where you booked your service plan.